A topic from the subject of Electrolysis in Chemistry.

 Key Points

-• Electrochemical cells consist of two electrodes immersed in an electrolyte solution.
+• Electrochemical cells consist of two electrodes (anode and cathode) immersed in an electrolyte solution (or solutions) that allows ion flow.

-• The electrodes are made of different materials, which determines the cell's potential.
+• The electrodes are made of different materials, each having a specific tendency to gain or lose electrons, thus determining the cell's potential difference.

-• When the cell is connected to a circuit, electrons flow from the anode (negative electrode) to the cathode (positive electrode).
+• When the cell is connected to a circuit, electrons flow from the anode (negative electrode, where oxidation occurs) to the cathode (positive electrode, where reduction occurs).

-• The cell potential is determined by the difference in reduction potentials of the two electrodes.
+• The cell potential (electromotive force or EMF), denoted as Ecell, is determined by the difference in reduction potentials of the two half-cells.
+It is calculated using the Nernst equation which accounts for concentration and temperature.

 Main Concepts